 The detail of the final results of the 2018 Point Score Competition can be found here.

-The Sprite Car Club of Australia (Inc) has been affiliated with the Confederation of Australian Motorsport, CAMS, the governing body of Motorsport for over 60 years.
+The Sprite Car Club of Australia (Inc) has been affiliated with Motorsport Australia (previously known as CAMS), the governing body of Motorsport for over 60 years.
 We are also a member of the Combined Sports Cars Association, CSCA, in NSW.

 The CSCA comprises SCCA, MG Car Club, MG Car Club Newcastle, Morgan Owners Club Australia, Austin Healey Owners Club, Jaguar Drivers Club Australia and the Triumph Sports Owners’ Australia.
 Once a year each club runs a “Supersprint” where cars are timed for 5 or 6 laps of a motor racing circuit.